k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

   When using this method, Fabric accesses the Vault URL with the token as the auth credentials, in order to get the secret.

-* [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle), which is based on the role that Fabric is associated to at the Vault.
+* [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle), which is based on the role that Fabric is associated to in the Vault.

   When using this method, Fabric first accesses the *approle* URL to dynamically get a token, and then uses this token as the auth credentials, in order to get the secret.
 For this method you shall specify the following attributes: